rootscript/forHumans-whoWant2Code/-elm-forHumans/day05-elm-first-impressions.md

 - Ask the community what types of applications that they would like to build in Elm, and build one community inspired feature into the language ( where possible with every release ).
 - Encourage & facilitate users to screen share, hangout, have live coding sessions, we really aren't advancing the user base by just using written words.
 Can you imaging a modern classroom where pupils didn't talk and were only allowed to read from books.
 - The community is the future of language, without it is just unused code.
+- A growing documentation library, with MORE that one example to explain each concept or language feature.
+If someone gives you only on example, you have to rely on their written explanation.
+If someone gives you two examples, you can start to look for things that are part of the language syntax & things that have named by the user.
+Without at least two examples, it is impossible to look for patterns in the language.
+I really think this is something which is NEEDED.